Our Team

 Outside of the barn, Kirsten enjoys creating art, practicing karate and yoga, playing board games, and spending time with her dog, Buddy, and her three cats - Dot, Echo, and Dolly.

-Kaylee is pursuing her PATH Intl.
-Certified Therapeutic Riding Instructor certification, and when she is not at the farm, she enjoys spending time with her lease horse Siri, reading, and spending time with friends and family.
+Kaylee received her PATH Intl.
+Certified Therapeutic Riding Instructor certification in 2026.
+When she is not at the farm, she enjoys spending time reading and spending time with friends and family.

 Rebekah Olsen, Instructor